eringrand/eringrand.github.io/_posts/2017-12-30-education-data.md

 - Human data reporting error
 - Historical data quality

-Same of these challenges are easy to fix and some are harder.
+Some of these challenges are easy to fix and some are harder.
 For example, a messy excel sheet can be cleaned (by hand or by code).
 We've developed (or are developing in some cases) systems to work with most of these types of challenges.

 - Messy excel sheets (historical or human entered)
 - Column names that don't apply anymore
 - Lack of historical documentation
-- Finding duplicates tests
+- Finding duplicate tests
 - Students that take half of one test and the other half of another
 - Vanishing leading zeros
 - Tracking of student IDs that change